reachweb/resrv-docs/availability-search-component.md

 The AvailabilitySearch Livewire component is the main component that you'll use to add the reservation functionality to your site.
 It allows the user to search for a date or date range, by specific property and select the quantity that they want to book.

-In this page, we'll go over the basics of how to use the component, and then we'll explain how to use it to search for availability of a [single entry](./availability-search-single.md) or how to pair it with [Livewire Filters](https://livewirefilters.com/) in order to search for all [available entries](./availability-search-multiple) for a specific date or dates.
+In this page, we'll go over the basics of how to use the component, and then we'll explain how to use it to search for availability of a [single entry](./availability-search-single.md) or how to pair it with [Livewire Filters](https://livewirefilters.com/) or Statamic's Collection Tag in order to search for all [available entries](./availability-search-multiple) for a specific date or dates.

 ## Component basics